Protect Your Company from Cyberthreats Targeting Remote-Work Vulnerabilities

 - It is critical to assess your organizational resilience to cyberthreats and address weaknesses now—which will pay off during and after the crisis

-Cybercriminals are exploiting vulnerabilities created by the COVID-19 crisis.
+Cybercriminals continue to exploit vulnerabilities created by the COVID-19 crisis.
 At the beginning of the pandemic, the FBI issued a stark warning of increased cybercrime activity, including fake CDC emails, phishing scams, and ransomware disguised as health advisories.
 Less oversight and fewer security defenses, plus the heightened level of collective anxiety, means people are more likely to fall prey to social engineering scams.

-It is critical at this juncture to take two sets of actions.
+It is critical to take two sets of actions.
 First, upgrade your security protocols for the new work-from-home dynamics.
 Second, assess your organizational readiness to defend against cyberthreats along three lines of defense: systems/software, processes, and (often most important and overlooked) human performance.
 Measuring your company’s alignment with the behaviors of High Reliability Cybersecurity Operations (HRCO) allows you to identify vulnerabilities due to human performance and develop new lines of defense.

 Take these “no-regrets” actions to upgrade your security protocols: